 OSTC Automotive (Motor Industry) (Level 2)

-Are you at high school and are interested in vehicles, working with your hands and fixing things?
-The motor industry could be for you!
+If you're interested in vehicles, working with your hands and fixing things, then the motor industry could be for you!

 Domestic